 Introduction

-Quantum computing is no longer science fiction—it is rapidly becoming a reality that could redefine how technology works.
-Unlike traditional computers, quantum computers use the laws of quantum physics to solve problems that are practically impossible today.
-From medical research to cybersecurity, the impact could be revolutionary.
+Quantum computing explained is no longer just a concept from science fiction—it is rapidly becoming a reality that could redefine how technology works in the modern world.
+Unlike traditional computers that rely on binary bits, quantum computers use the principles of quantum physics, such as superposition and entanglement, to process information in entirely new ways.

 What Is Quantum Computing?